 Running air systems 24/7 to improve airflow, purging air in between classroom use and hospital-grade air filtration.

-Physical distancing supported in all spaces and plexiglass barriers for high-traffic areas.
+Encouraging physical distancing in all spaces and plexiglass barriers in high-traffic areas.

 Managing building density and the use of space on campuses.